Firecat907/ProjectNoodle/README.md

-# ProjectNoodle
+# Strafe
-ProjectNoodle is a simple but effective way to chat with your friends mid-game or do anything, really.
+## Strafe is a simple but effective way to chat with your friends mid-game or do anything, really.
 All messages and voice calls are end to end encrypted.
 This program is currently in beta testing and has the features listed below:
 - Voice Chat